 Pinetree teachers receive a 45 minute grade level release during the regular school day called PACT Enrichment Release time.
-Three credentialed teachers instruct students from an entire grade level on physical education standards.
+Three credentialed teachers teacher music, art, and movement (rotation schedule).
 This gives the teachers a dedicated amount of time to collaborate, plan, and monitor student progress.